I'm sitting here thinking about one thing:

 Let’s take the Wheel of Social Media Outrage for a spin, shall we?

 Let’s be honest, I could have fit way more than five examples of social media scandals and controversies in this cute little wheel.
 But we don’t have all day.

 Social media can be useful to market your small business but, in the end, it’s still a platform that you have zero control over.
 You are completely at the mercy of Zuckerberg and crew.

 So, if Facebook one day decides that those thousands of subscribers you spent years acquiring are now considered “Paid Reach” instead of “Organic”, you have no choice but to play by their rules or quit altogether.
 (Which is exactly what they did.)

 Your website is the closest thing to total control you’ll ever have.
 (It’ll never be 100% control as long as you have to pay someone to host it and use third-party tools to build it.)

 You dictate the terms.
 You decide what your visitors’ experience will look like.
 And, most important, you reap all of the rewards.

 Rewards like actual customers.
 Not silly little “likes” and “heart emojis”.

-I’ve just given you three compelling reasons why 2020 is the perfect year to redesign your website:
+I’ve just given you three compelling reasons why this is the perfect year to redesign your website: